Premises Liability Claim

 For example, if someone falls and breaks his ankle on a broken stairway, the landlord will be liable if the injured person can show (1) that it was the landlord’s responsibility to maintain the stairway as a common area; (2) that the landlord knew the problem existed; (3) that the landlord failed to fix the problem within a reasonable time; (4) that the hazard resulted in a serious injury that was foreseeable; and (5) that the broken stairway actually caused a legitimate injury.

-Your premises liability attorney will be seeking compensation for your medical bills, lost earnings, pain and suffering, permanent disability, disfigurement, emotional distress, and damage to personal property, such as a broken watch or broken glasses.
+Your premises liability personal injury lawyer will be seeking compensation for your medical bills, lost earnings, pain and suffering, permanent disability, disfigurement, emotional distress, and damage to personal property, such as a broken watch or broken glasses.
 In the case of a spouse, a claim for loss of consortium can also be made.

 You should also be aware that landlords can be held liable for injuries that occur inside a rental unit due to a landlord’s faulty repair or workmanship.
 In that case, the landlord may be liable for the defect, if said defect causes a serious injury to occur.